barsanuphe/librariansync/README.md

 Available information are: *$a* (author), *$y* (year), *$t* (title), *$s* (series), *$i* (series_index).
 Refreshing the database automatically applies the template.

-The *wanted* option is to be seen as a way to keep a wishlist.
-Librarian.py will remove the entries it finds on import.

 **Note**: Only epub ebooks can be added to the library.
 They are converted to mobi while syncing with the Kindle.